 If you keep up with the latest trends in fundraising, you already know everyone is talking about monthly giving programs.
-Individual giving is declining, and fundraisers everywhere are looking for ways to fill in the gaps.
+Individual giving and donor retention rates are falling.
+And fundraisers everywhere are looking for ways to fill in the gaps.

 Monthly giving can take your nonprofit into the modern era of fundraising.
 It will help you retain donors at a higher rate, diversify your donor base, and provide a more consistent cash flow.

 It also results in higher annual gift amounts over time.
 But there are still a lot of questions surrounding monthly giving.
 Many fundraisers want to launch a monthly giving program but don’t know where to start.

 Or maybe you got started and hit a few roadblocks you weren’t expecting!

 Either way, here’s what you need to know.

 First things first.

 You need to get things in place behind the scenes before you launch your monthly giving program.
 There are some important questions you need to ask yourself before you get started.

 For example, you need to make sure your current systems can process recurring credit card transactions.
 You also need to decide if you are going to set gifts to expire.
 Are donors signing up for one year of monthly giving, or will their gift be processed each month until they stop it?

 There is no right or wrong answer, at least in our opinion.
 But this is a discussion that needs to take place with your business office and possibly legal counsel.